pnp/blog/content/post/cli-for-microsoft-365-v4-3.md

 When building apps and integrations against Microsoft 365, the first thing you need to do is authenticate and for that you need to register Azure AD applications to setup that trust and assign permissions accordingly.
-We\'ve added a new command that returns information about given Azure AD app registrations.
+We've added a new command that returns information about given Azure AD app registrations.

 To retrieve an Azure AD app registration by its name, execute: